gaskinwang/SeeTurgor/README.md

     **result.fig**.

    :arrow_lower_right: 13b.
 FOR Three-PART MODELLING
->   (If the number of L1 cells is \>30, the cells are equally divided into left, middle and right three groups to reduce computational complexity; if the number is
+>   If the number of L1 cells is \>30, the cells are equally divided into left, middle and right three groups to reduce computational complexity; if the number is
 \>15, but \<30, the cells are equally divided into left and right groups.
-The two distribution ways share same modeling method.)
+These pretreatment modes share same modeling method.

    i.
 Run *cal4divide.m* (which calls *visualization.m* which uses **Data2.mat**,